 Some months after his fourth and favorite daughter, Thérèse, entered the convent, Louis showed preliminary signs of mental illness.
 He experienced dementia, speech impediments, obsessions, groundless fears, feelings of depression and exaltation, and a tendency to run away.
 After he was missing for three days, his daughter Celine received a telegram from him in Le Havre, 24 miles to the north.
 When she found him, he said, “I wanted to go and love God with all my heart!”
 Care in an asylum became the only solution.
 The family tearfully admitted him to Bon Sauveur asylum, coarsely known among townsfolk as the “madhouse.”

-For the family, it was a profound humiliation.
+It was a profound humiliation for the family.
 Unkind gossip spread like ghastly perfume.
 In times of lucidity, Louis felt his abasement; “I know why the good God has given me this trial,” he said, “I have never had any humiliations in my life, and I needed to have some.”
 He later experienced two strokes and cerebral arteriosclerosis, which confined him to a wheelchair.

 One may view his illness from different angles, both natural and supernatural.
 On the one hand, he had lost his wife to cancer and several of his daughters to the convent.
 These events may have had a traumatizing effect on his emotions and psyche.
 The other, spiritual dimension needs elucidation.

 From his youth, Louis was a deeply spiritual man and easily wept through devotion.
 During his healthy years preceding the trial, he bought a beautiful new altar for the town church.
-Through an act of personal generosity, he appears to have offered himself to God as a victim.
-Many saints have made similar offerings of themselves as a way of imitating Christ’s self-sacrifice.
+Through an act of personal generosity, he evidently offered himself to God as a victim.
+Many saints have made similar offerings of themselves as a means of imitating Christ’s self-sacrifice and atonement.